Review of Age Out

 Richie is a character who will evoke strong empathy.
 He seems to be a sweet kid, but we soon find out he is not innocent.
 There is plenty of blame to go around, but Richie makes some painfully bad decisions.
 One choice is to hang out with an older boy named Swim.
 Caleb Landry Jones plays this fascinating character with the same deranged kineticism imposed by Heath Ledger when channeling the Joker in the Dark Knight.
 This criminal-minded young adult takes Richie under his wing, but his sort of mentorship is not what Richie needs at this time and place in his life.

-The movie’s title evokes imagery from the familiar English poem “Monday’s Child.”
+The movie's original title, Friday’s Child, evokes imagery from the familiar English poem "Monday’s Child."
 As you watch the film, consider which characters represent the Wednesday’s and Friday’s children in the verse.
 Edwards also admitted that his screenplay is based loosely on Fedor Dostoevsky’s novel Crime and Punishment.
-With this knowledge, I dare not provide any more spoilers; let us just call this a tragedy that ends with a glimmer of hope, and it is the source of this hope that is most profound.
+With this knowledge, I dare not provide any more spoilers; let us call this a tragedy that ends with a glimmer of hope, and it is the source of this hope that is most profound.

 Any parent watching this film will agonize over the idea of their own barely-adult child entering such a world.
 Let me confirm from my own experience that this kind of abandonment is fertile ground for many bad things to happen.
 On my own the last half of my senior year in high school, I lived in a nearly-condemned house with no furniture.
 By the grace of God, I survived, but adulthood came upon this naive teenager like a sharp slap in the face.
-I have many regrets about my life during the sixth months I was on my own before I could move into in a college dorm.
+I have many regrets about my life during the six months I was on my own before moving into a college dorm.
 I was just 17 years old.

-Overall, Friday’s Child evokes three important truths about abandoned or lost children in a postmodern milieu.
+Overall, Age Out evokes three important truths about abandoned or lost children in a postmodern milieu.
 (Admittedly, some of this stems from my experience as a teenager on my own.)
 The first is that children who are abandoned to the streets hurt themselves and hurt others.
 With some, it is a matter of fierce pride and independence that sets them on this rocky road—a rebellion against the very structures that protect them.
 For others, perhaps like Richie, it is fate—a spiral of deepening bad luck.
 In either case, the paradox is confounding—these may not be bad kids, but they are certainly capable (dare I say likely?) of doing bad things.
 The spiral deepens because few have the means, the character, or the will to reverse the course.
 I was simply lucky in this regard.
-In spite of my bad choices, I found friends in college who helped me escape—but it took several years to completely break the cycle and, regrettably, I left damage in my wake.
+Despite my bad choices, I found friends in college who helped me escape—but it took several years to break the cycle completely, and, regrettably, I left damage in my wake.

-Secondly, it is impossible for a kid to make it right out of high school on their own, even if they get a diploma or GED and work diligently in the jobs they can get.
+Secondly, a kid can hardly make it right out of high school on their own, even if they get a diploma or GED and work diligently in the jobs they can get.
 Few are prepared with the skills and experience to pull themselves up by the bootstraps.
-The pressures and temptations of the world cruelly erode any hope that a special kid can buck the odds, and double these problems when these same teens get pregnant.
+The pressures and temptations of the world cruelly erode any hope that a special kid can buck the odds and double these problems when these same teens get pregnant.
 If the kid’s parents can provide shelter, they have a chance—but this arrangement can wreck the entire family if it was already weak.
 In any circumstance, these kids need someone or something to hold them accountable to honor the ways that make survival possible.

-Note: As the reviewer, I must disclose my bias in that I had a couple of minor roles in the production and I consider the CEO of Upbring a close friend.
+Note: As the reviewer, I must disclose my bias in that I had a couple of minor roles in the production, and I consider the former CEO of Upbring to be a close friend.